formlio/forml/docs/provider.rst

 Runners
 -------

-Actual execution of the :doc:`ForML workflows <workflow/index>` is performed by the :doc:`pipeline runner <runner>` providers implementing the :class:`forml.runtime.Runner` base class.
+Actual execution of the :ref:`ForML workflows <workflow>` is performed by the :ref:`pipeline runner <runner>` providers implementing the :class:`forml.runtime.Runner` base class.

 .. autosummary::
    :template: provider.rst